Travel Budget for Panama City Visit Panama City on a Budget or Travel in Style

 What did other people spend on Food in Panama City?

 Typical prices for Food in Panama City are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Panama City, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Panama City, but your costs will vary based on your travel style and the place where the purchase was made.

 • Sandwich